Olympic Mortgage - Logo

 • Use the equity to make another investment (perhaps a rental property)

-2. If you need more money, call me.
+Step 2: If you need more money.

-3. If you don’t need more money, or if you don’t need to make any changes, ask the lender for their renewal offer, first.
+If you don’t need to make any changes or borrow more, ask the lender for their renewal offer.

-Simple.
-Ask your lender for their absolute best rate on the term that you want.
 Not sure if you want fixed or variable?
 Well, you can call me and we can discuss that too.

 4. Once you have the renewal offer, send it over to me.